Conveniently located to serve the areas of Miami and South Florida

 - SGAP Flap – skin, fat and muscles are harvested from the upper buttocks to create a new breast

 - IGAP Flap – this procedure is similar to the SGAP flap but the IGAP flap uses fat and skin from the lower buttock to create the new breast

 Recovery from flap reconstruction requires a hospital stay of between three and five days.
 Because the procedure demands more incisions than an augmentation reconstruction, autologous breast reconstruction comes with more downtime.

-The flap technique offers a number of unique advantages, however, chief among them being that Dr. Tran utilizes your body’s own tissues in the procedure.
+The flap technique offers a number of unique advantages, however, chief among them being that Dr. Rotemberg utilizes your body’s own tissues in the procedure.
 So, flap reconstruction’s lifetime value proposition avoids the complications frequently associated with implants, such as rupture and capsular contracture.

 While you heal, the tissue graft from flap reconstruction rejoins your body’s natural processes as a vital, living constituent.
 The effects of the procedure are long-lasting because blood vessels at your chest reconnect with the autologous graft to nurture your new breast as they did before.